-Leila Araghian’s Tabi’at Bridge in Tehran, generates new programmatic possibilities by redefining the pedestrian bridge for a 21st century Iran.
+Diba Tensile Architecture’s Tabi’at Bridge in Tehran, generates new programmatic possibilities by redefining the pedestrian bridge for a 21st century Iran.
 The Tabi’at, or ‘Nature,’ Bridge crosses the busy Modares Expressway, framing views towards the Alborz Mountains, providing myriad opportunities for community events and recreational activities.

 Three large tree-like pillars support the 270-metre curved structure, constructed from a total of 10,000 cubic metres of concrete and 2,000 tonnes of steel, with its multiple pathways and circulation routes and three interconnected levels, with kiosks, cafés and areas for sitting and watching the thousands of pedestrians who now use the bridge each day.
-Of her design intentions for Tabi’at Bridge, Araghian has explained: “I didn’t want it to be just a bridge which people would use to get from one park to another, I wanted it to be a place for people to stay and ponder, not simply pass.”
+Of the design intentions for Tabi’at Bridge, Araghian has explained: “I didn’t want it to be just a bridge which people would use to get from one park to another, I wanted it to be a place for people to stay and ponder, not simply pass.”

 Tabi’at Bridge exudes dynamism and optimism, both in the programmatic possibilities it creates and in its achievement as an inspiring feat of structural engineering.
-This overarching sense of optimism seems integral to Araghian’s design philosophy; in conversation with the German Institute for Foreign Cultural Relations, she stated: “I believe in the fact that good architecture has to be timeless.
+This overarching sense of optimism seems integral to the design philosophy; in conversation with the German Institute for Foreign Cultural Relations, Araghian stated: “I believe in the fact that good architecture has to be timeless.
 It has to be accepted at any time and place responding to very basic human needs, the physical and the psychological ones.
 If we manage to do so, our spaces will be working at any time, in the present and in the future.
 Then there is no yesterday or tomorrow, but the simple possibility to live the moment and stay in the present.”

 |ARCHITECT||Diba Tensile Architecture|